pyeventsourcing/eventsourcing/docs/topics/introduction.rst

 To demonstrate how storing and retrieving domain events can be used effectively as a persistence mechanism in an event-sourced application, this library includes base classes for event-sourced domain entities and applications of different kinds.
+An domain model developed using these classes will not depend on infrastructure ("onion" archictecture).
 A style is suggested for event-sourced aggregates: to have command methods which "trigger" domain events.
 Triggered domain events are used to mutate the state of the aggregate, and then stored.
 The stored events of an aggregate can be retrieved and used to obtain the current state of the aggregate.
 The stored events of an application can also be propagated and used to project the state of the application into the materialised views needed by users.
 Stored events can also be processed further by other applications in the same system, and by other systems.

-Using this library, it is possible to define an event-sourced domain independently of infrastructure.
-It is also possible to define an entire distributed system of event-sourced applications independently of infrastructure.
+It is also possible to define an entire application, and indeed an entire distributed system of event-sourced applications, independently of infrastructure.
 That means system behaviours can be rapidly developed whilst running the entire system synchronously in a single thread with a single in-memory database.
 And then, the system can be run asynchronously on a cluster with durable databases, with the system effecting exactly